 Mortality and Morbidity Review

-Monthly conference which reviews selected patient cases for purpose of quality assurance and education.
+Monthly conference that reviews selected patient cases for purpose of quality assurance and education.

 Clinical Divisional meeting